How to share files or folders in Dropbox

 You can also create shared links to give edit access to your files or folders.

-How to invite people to view files or folders
+How do I invite people to view my files or folders?

-Share a link to view a file or folder
+Share a link to a file or folder

-When you share a link with someone, they can view the file or folder on dropbox.com.
+When you share a view-only link with someone, they can view and download the file or folder on dropbox.com.
+You can send a link by email, Facebook, X (formerly Twitter), instant message, social networks, wherever you want.
 You can share these links with anyone, even if they don't have a Dropbox account.
-If you send a link by email, WhatsApp, Twitter, instant message, or another third-party app, the recipient sees the name of the file and a thumbnail of the content.

-When the recipient clicks on the link, the file opens as a preview on dropbox.com, and recipients can comment on it.
+The link opens as a preview on dropbox.com, and recipients can comment on the file.